ahuyn/anomaly-ballistics/arti_ballistics/README.md

 - Ammo properties (hit, ap) are almost completely script driven.
 - Script-based support for complex damage interactions between bullets and NPCs/mutants (e.g. buckshot dealing more damage to limbs, HP rounds only dealing expansion damage on penetration)

+## Disclaimer
+ This is a huge system and I have not exhaustively tested every potential edge case.
+Please raise any issues you find.

 ## Details

 Do note that mutant damage formula is more or less unchanged.
 There are a few edge cases but the majority of the work focuses on NPC interaction.